thevirtuoso1973/COMP0016-Team26-Project-Site/content/ui-design/_index.md

 draft: false
 ---

-We began the UI design process by making 6 sketches on paper.
-These initially were pencil on paper but they have been copied onto a digital platform as the features weren’t clear.
-These sketches were a brainstorm of sorts, especially in terms of the placement of the menu and the ideas we had for the layouts of the home page.
-We evaluated these sketches and chose the best features from each to create the UI Figma.
+We began the UI design process by making 6 rough sketches.
+These initially were pencil on paper but they have been copied digitally for this website as the features weren’t very clear on the sketches.
+These sketches were a brainstorm of sorts - we particularly experimented with the placement of the menu and the layout of the home page.

-Below are the sketches.
-I am going to talk about the design principles I prioritised whilst drawing these sketches and which of these contributed to the features we decided to proceed with for the figma.
+We evaluated these sketches using the design principles laid out in the HCI lectures.
+Using these, chose the best features from each to create the UI Figma.

 <img src="https://user-images.githubusercontent.com/55795994/111051506-71b47e80-844b-11eb-833c-c59a46a6445a.jpeg"
 alt="First page of UI sketches"